-Greece: Works began on the Crete-Athens interconnection7.
-August 2020. / SEE Energy News
+Greece: Works began on the Crete-Athens interconnection, SEE Energy News

 Greece’s biggest infrastructure project at present is the Crete-Athens electricity interconnection.
 Works at both ends of the interconnection have started, announced Greek electricity transmission system operator ADMIE.